Chrono32123/get-random-pokemon-img/readme.txt

 If you're using MixItUp:
     Be sure you import the commands correctly and setup the other assets you might need.
-    I have included the GIFs and still image I made of the background so that it would just work BUT you might need to make further adjustments.
+    I have included the video files and GIF needed for the background.
+You will need to point the mix it up command to wherever you pulled/downloaded this repo to.

 I'm offering this with very limited support.
 I won't walk you through installing MixItUp or Python.
 Google has the answers you need for that.